-On November 10, 1995, Cabot's Board of Directors authorized a two-for-one stock split of Cabot's common stock, \$1.00 par value per share ("Common Stock"), in the form of a stock dividend, subject to stockholder approval of an amendment to Cabot's Certificate of Incorporation to increase the authorized number of shares of Common Stock from 80,000,000 to 200,000,000 shares.
-If the stockholders approve such increase at the Company's Annual Meeting, scheduled for March 7, 1996, the record date for the split is expected to be March 15, 1996.
-In addition, the Board of Directors replaced the Company's Shareholder Rights Plan, which had been adopted in 1986, with a new Shareholder Rights Plan, which will expire in 2005.
-The rights under the old plan were redeemed at a price of \$0.05 per share and the rights under the new plan were distributed on November 24, 1995 to persons who were stockholders at the close of business on that date.
+On November 10, 1995, Cabot's Board of Directors authorized a two-for-one stock split of Cabot's common stock, \$1.00 par value per share ("Common Stock"), in the form of a stock dividend subject to stockholder approval of an amendment to Cabot's Certificate of Incorporation to increase the authorized number of shares to 200,000,000 shares.
+Stockholders approved such amendment at the Company's Annual Meeting on March 7, 1996.
+Pursuant to the previously authorized stock split, the shares of Common Stock were distributed on March 22, 1996 to stockholders of record on March 15, 1996.

-On September 8, 1995, the quarterly cash dividend paid on shares of Cabot's Common Stock was increased to \$0.18 per share from \$0.14 per share.
-In September 1995, Cabot commenced a program to repurchase up to 3,000,000 shares of its Common Stock in an effort to reduce the total number of shares of Common Stock outstanding.
-Pursuant to that program, Cabot purchased approximately 2,318,000 shares through December 15, 1995.
-Prior to that program, Cabot had previously purchased approximately 944,000 shares and options in private and open market transactions during fiscal 1995 for the purpose of replacing shares issued under the Company's employee incentive programs.
+In May 1996, Cabot's Board of Directors authorized the repurchase of up to 4,000,000 shares of its Common Stock in an effort to reduce the total number of shares of Common Stock outstanding.
+Pursuant to that authorization, Cabot purchased approximately 736,000 shares through September 30, 1996.
+Prior to that authorization, Cabot had purchased approximately 1,870,000 shares under a previous Common Stock repurchase authorization during fiscal year 1996 in open market transactions and 1,347,300 shares in private and open market transactions during fiscal 1995 for the purpose of reducing the total number of shares outstanding as well as replacing shares issued under the Company's employee incentive compensation programs.